dumconstantin/ramda-loader/README.md

 ----------
 Install the dependencies (see Build)

-Then you can run the tests by running (also builds the loader):
+Then you can run the tests by running (which also builds the loader):

 ```bash
 $ npm test